-- FEC Bypass Correction: The decoder performs error detection without correction, (see IEEE Std 802.3by section 18.104.22.168.
+- FEC Bypass Correction: The decoder performs error detection without correction, (see IEEE Std 802.3 by section 220.127.116.11.
 The latency is reduced in this mode (see 25G IEEE 802.3by Reed-Solomon Forward Error Correction LogiCORE IP Product Guide (PG217) (registration required) for latency figures).

-- FEC Bypass Indication: In this mode there is correction of the data
+- FEC Bypass Indication: In this mode, there is a correction of the data but no

 rx_hi_ser, is generated in this mode to reduce the likelihood that errors in a packet are not detected.
-The RS decoder counts the number of symbol errors detected in consecutive non-overlapping blocks of 8192 codewords (see IEEE Std 802.3by section 22.214.171.124).
+The RS decoder counts the number of symbol errors detected in consecutive non-overlapping blocks of 8192 codewords (see IEEE Standard for Ethernet - Amendment 2: Media Access Control Parameters, Physical Layers, and Management Parameters for 25 Gb/s Operation (IEEE Std 802.3by), section 18.104.22.168).
 The latency is reduced in this mode.